Loss of limb and amputation claims

 Sadly, missed diagnosis of sepsis is real and has real-life consequences to real-life people.
 A delay in treatment can result in people being close to death, necessitating life-support intervention.

-Following an amputation, a major life-adjustment is required.
-In addition to learning to live with limb-loss, there are a myriad of side effects that can affect an amputee.
-Every one of these side effects will impact negatively on quality of life.
+Following an amputation, a major life adjustment is required.
+In addition to learning to live with limb loss, there is a myriad of side effects that can affect an amputee.
+Every one of these side effects will impact negatively on the quality of life.
 If you or someone you know has lost a limb due to amputation, you may recognise some of these symptoms.

 Chronic pain: This is very common and can contribute significantly to any disability.
 People who have lost limbs describe different forms of long-term pain including: